thetaPC/raincloud_for_plots/README.md

 Any crop size, 10 by 5 or 10 by 10

 Always be inside the crop section.
-But it won’t be consistant.
+But it won’t be consistent.
 Random points.
 Make sure to write two tests.